RowSquared/survey.tm/README.md

 ## Set up

-Before working with one or more questionnaires for a data collection project, you need to run the `setup_tdb()` function **once**(!) to get a google worksheet that will serve as the “Translation Database Sheet”.
+To prepare for working with one or more questionnaires in a data collection project, you have to set up your “Translation Database Sheet”.
+Typically, one “Translation Database Sheet” is recommended per project, even if the project involves multiple questionnaires and languages.
+You have two options to set it up:

-It is usually recommended to have one “Translation Management” Project (i.e. Google Sheet) for one project (which itself can consist of multiple Questionnaires and languages).
+### Option 1: Use `setup_tdb()` Function

-Please note: If you have not used any functionality of package `googlesheets4` before, you will need to generate an access token.
+Run the `setup_tdb()` function **once**(!) to generate a Google worksheet that will act as the “Translation Database Sheet”.

-Follow instructions in console and browser after you ran `setup_tdb()`.
+Note: If you haven’t used the `googlesheets4` package before, you’ll need to generate an access token.
+Follow the instructions in the console and browser after running `setup_tdb()`.

 ``` r
 # Optional: Indicate to `googlesheets4` which email you will use.
 This avoids selecting a pre-authorised account manually.